dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 In the constructor, we'll assign `tagState$` as the store observable.
 Then in `ngOnInit()`, we'll _subscribe_ to the observable and set the `petTag` property.
 In the `ngOnDestroy()` method, we'll clean up our subscribtion by _unsubscribing_.

-Finally, our `newTag()` method will dispatch the `RESET` action with the empty tag payload.
+Finally, our `newTag()` method will dispatch the `RESET` action.
 This "resets" the application state so that a new tag can be customized.

 ### "Complete" Component Template